 Civil Engineering

-Use this page as a starting point to understand what civil engineering is, what civil engineers do, the main branches of the field, the education and PE licensure path, and which civil engineering topic hub to explore next.
+Use this page as your starting point for learning what civil engineering is, what civil engineers do, the main branches of the field, the education and PE licensure path, common career options, and the most important civil engineering topics to study next.

 Jump to a section

-Civil engineering is a broad field, so this page is organized to help beginners, students, and professionals quickly find the part of the discipline they want to understand.
+Civil engineering is a broad field, so this page is organized to help beginners, students, and professionals quickly find the branch, topic, career path, or study resource they need.

 What is civil engineering?